-- Use a cellular telephone or any other electronic device that creates a public noise.
+- Use of any other electronic device that creates sound.

 Library staff members are authorized to enforce these and any other library rules as the situation warrants.
 Uncooperative patrons may be asked to leave the library.
 If necessary, Campus Security will be contacted.